Episode 6550: Plot

 Peggy and Glenda then talk in the kitchen, sharing a drink and discussing their husbands, while their children play in the front room.
 However, Peggy furiously scolds Ronnie and Roxy after they encourage Sam to draw on the wallpaper, leading to an argument between her and Glenda, which ends with Peggy ejecting her sister-in-law.

 At the warehouse, Eric and the boys steal video recorders when they are caught by a security guard (Christopher Pizzey).
-Billy falls from a ladder while trying to steal a VHS package before Eric orders everyone to leave and desert him.
+Billy falls from a ladder while trying to steal a VHS package before Eric orders everyone to leave and abandon him.
 However, Phil and Grant decide to save Billy, leading to Phil holding the security guard at gunpoint while Stephen and Charlie leave.
 Eric attempts to goad Phil into shooting the security guard with the words "Let him have it!", but the guard pleads with Phil, telling him he has a young daughter.
-When Phil cannot bring himself to pull the trigger, Eric takes the gun from him, orders the others to leave and then shoots the security guard dead.
+When Phil cannot bring himself to pull the trigger, a frustrated Eric takes the gun from him, orders the others to leave and then shoots the security guard dead.

 Phil later confronts Eric about the shooting.
-When he, Grant, and Eric return home, Peggy tries to stop Eric from attacking Phil by threatening him with a knife.
-Phil then steps in to prevent Eric from hitting Peggy, ultimately overpowering him with threats to kill Eric if he harms Peggy again.
+When he, Grant and Eric return home, Eric threatens to beat Phil with a belt for challenging him.
+Peggy, having had enough of his abuse, grabs a knife and threatens him.
+Eric turns his abuse on Peggy and attacks her; enraged, Phil attacks Eric, ultimately overpowering him before threatening to kill him if he harms Peggy again.

 Back in the present, Keeble reveals to Phil that the security guard that Eric killed that night was her father, Malcolm.
 She once again orders Phil to inform on Billy, warning him he will go back to prison if he does not do so.